maya-tsedeke/Full-Stack-Dotnet6-/README.md

 - [x] Preconfigured Swagger UI
 - [x] Ready to use Docker configuration with Dockerfiles
 - [x] JWT Token API for Generation and Configured JWT Validation
-- [x] Roles based Authorization with predefined Roles for passwordchange, and we can also add Authorization for other but idid not add line off code for all.
+- [x] Roles based Authorization with predefined Roles for passwordchange, and we can also add Authorization for other but idid not add line of code for all.
 - [x] Complete NUnit Test Implementation
 - [x] API Versioning with separated Swagger Documentation
 - [x] AutoMapper implementation for Entity-to-DTO conversion